Step 1: Register for the Fair

 International Student Career Fair Preparation Workshops

-- For more information, please the "International Careers" Facebook page or email Jane Sitter at [email protected]
+- For more information, please visit the "International Careers" Facebook page or email Jane Sitter at [email protected]

 *Apart from this time, ISSS is here to support you in understanding your work authorization options, we encourage you to reach out via their contact form: https://isss.umn.edu/office/hours.html